-Community nursing provides nursing and personal care services in your home for gold and white card holders.
+Community nursing provides nursing and personal care services at home for gold and white card holders.
 If you are a Gold Card holder with high level personal care needs, identified by a Local Medical Officer, DVA will pay for your clinical nursing services.
 If you are a White Card holder, the condition requiring nursing must also be an accepted disability.

 Read more on the DVA website about Community Nursing.

 All of our services are available using private funding, where you meet the cost of the service yourself.
 Privately funded services can be used together with government funded services and in some cases can be claimed back from your private health insurer.
 Read more about privately funded services.

 Back to Top